List of Amaya (TV series) characters: Rajah Mangubat

-Rajah Mangubat is known as a great and undefeated warrior but with a reputation of being a ruthless leader.
+Rajah Mangubat is known as a great and undefeated warrior-king but with a reputation of being a ruthless leader.
 He is the father of Bagani and is married to Hara Lingayan, he then later takes Marikit as his fourth concubine.
 During his reign, he meets a babaylan (village priestess) who prophesies that a day will come when he will be defeated and be killed by a female warrior with a twin snake.

 In the end, he was accidentally killed by Amaya trying to protect herself from his attack.